cassidylinhares/yourSpot/README.md

 ![MySQL Setup](img/img/schema-windows.PNG)

 - Use the `dump/` to populate and create all the tables/views
-- Run all the files in MySQL Workbench to creat and populate the tables. (you may need to add `yourspot.[table name]` to load them into the correct database.
+- Run all the files in MySQL Workbench to creat and populate the tables. (you may need to add `yourspot.[table name]` to load them into the correct database)
+- You may also be able to import them with 'MySQL Server > Import'

 ![import dump](img/img/import-dump.png)